Agentew04/UniChain/README.md

 You can download the latest CLI executable version [here](https://github.com/Agentew04/Unichain/releases/latest).
 After you installed it, you can add the folder containing the `.exe` to your system PATH (if you don't know how read [this](https://docs.microsoft.com/en-us/previous-versions/office/developer/sharepoint-2010/ee537574(v=office.14)#to-add-a-path-to-the-path-environment-variable)).

-### Desktop App

-The app has not been developed yet
 Sample usage:
 ```
 ## Creating a new blockchain